-In order to withdraw your application, you must have the confirmation number from your original application.
-You must also have your customer ID and your date of birth.
+your customer ID and your date of birth.
 For each new application you submit, you will be charged a \$10 application fee.

 If you need help resubmitting your online application, please call any Division office before 5 p.m.
 MST on Dec.
-27, 2018.
+30, 2019.

-December 27: Deadline to withdraw your application
+December 30: Deadline to withdraw your application

 If you decide not to hunt, you can withdraw your online permit application until 11 p.m.
 MST on Dec.
-27, 2018.
+30, 2019.
 Application fees are not refundable.

-January 9: Drawing results available
+January 7: Drawing results available

 You'll be notified of the turkey drawing results on or before Jan.
-9, 2019.
+7, 2020.
 You can also learn the drawing results by visiting wildlife.utah.gov or calling 1-800-221-0659.